 Dr. Gebreyohanns’s research focuses on addressing the disparity in neurological care globally, especially in Sub-Saharan Africa which carries a disproportionate burden of Non Communicable Diseases of which neurological diseases are the leading cause of disability.
 He has tapped into the large presence of the Ethiopian community in Dallas to research the gap in awareness of neurological disorders such as stroke in order to design interventional tools that can be applied in the larger population in Ethiopia.
 This work has led him to create the word for stroke in the Ethiopian language of Amharic as well as tools for recognition of signs and symptoms of stroke.
 In addition to his work in Global Neurology and Telemedicine, he is involved in several trials with a main focus in secondary prevention of strokes.

-Dr. Gebreyohanns has been recognized as an educator with an Excellence in Teaching Award for Core Clerkship in Neurology.
-He is a mentor of students and residents through activities coordinated by the Department of Neurology, the Office of Faculty and Diversity Development, Office of Student Diversity and Inclusion, and the Department of Global Health.
+Dr. Gebreyohanns's notable recognitions include The President's Award for Diversity and Humanism in Clinical Care and the Excellence in Teaching Award for Core Clerkship in Neurology.
+He is a mentor of students, residents and faculty through activities coordinated by the Department of Neurology, the Office of Faculty and Diversity Development, Office of Student Diversity and Inclusion, and the Department of Global Health.

-He is a member of the American Academy of Neurology, American Heart Association, World Stroke Organization, American Neurological Society and the Texas Neurological Society.
+He is a member of the American Academy of Neurology, American Heart Association, World Stroke Organization, American Neurological Association and the Texas Neurological Society.

 - Medical School

 - Atlanta Medical Center (2000), Internal Medicine